-And now Simeon held the baby Jesus in his arms--he held the Son of God close to his heart---and he rejoiced.
+And now Simeon held the baby Jesus in his arms---he held the Son of God close to his heart---and he rejoiced.
 He gave thanks to God and said he could now die in peace because God had kept his promise---he had seen the One who would save Israel---and the whole world.
 Simeon's prayer of thanks was much like the final prayers said at the end of a Requiem Mass.
-It was his own prayer of commendation---which we call the Nunc dimittis---Lord, now lettest thou thy servant depart in peace.
-It is the second canticle normally said at Evening Prayer and we will sing it today after Communion.
+It was his own prayer of commendation...which we call the Nunc dimittis...Lord, now lettest thou thy servant depart in peace...the second Canticle said at Evening Prayer.